Clementine Daily – Four Ethical, American Made Brands To Shop Now | April, 27 2017

 Worldview | WBEZ – Worldview Previews 2016 World Fair Trade Day Expo | May 02, 2016

 “We look at what’s ahead for this year’s Expo with Katherine Bissell Cordova, executive director at Chicago Fair Trade.
-Joining her are Steve Sullivan, co-founder of Fibre Athletics and Shifra Whiteman, a fair trade entrepreneur, who created an educational exhibit titled, Purchasing Power: Chicago’s Relationship with Conscious Consumerism.
+Joining her are Steve Sullivan, owner of Fibre Athletics and Shifra Whiteman, a fair trade entrepreneur, who created an educational exhibit titled, Purchasing Power: Chicago’s Relationship with Conscious Consumerism.
 Whiteman will soon launch her own fair trade brand, Pintl & Keyt.“

 Huffington Post – 8 Fashion Brands That Are Dedicated to Saving the Planet | April 27, 2016